HayleyParnell/python-challenge/README.md

 In addition, your final script should both print the analysis to the terminal and export a text file with the results.

+Assistance with establishing code to specify path and read the CSV from ASKBCS support was recieved